 What is a good meat cleaver?

-A good cleaver is sturdy, heavy-duty, and made of quality stainless steel.
+A good cleaver is sturdy, heavy-duty, and made of quality stainless steel material.
 But it’s a personal thing also.
-A cleaver really needs to feel comfortable in the user’s hand.
+Some butchers may gravitate towards German stainless steel types while others may feel satisfied with any high carbon stainless steel.
+Also, some people may require a pakkawood handle while for others any wood handles will do.
+Anyway, a cleaver really needs to feel comfortable in the user’s hand.

 Why is the cleaver so popular in Chinese cooking?